You may also like

-Syria has been going through social, military and economic changes since the outbreak of war in the spring of 2011.
+Syria has been going through social, military, and economic changes since the outbreak of war in the spring of 2011.
 In 2018, the regime, helped by its Russian and Iranian allies, regained control of large swathes of territory it had lost to rebel groups.
-The regime used every means to achieve such transformation, and they began to translate military change politically, economically, socially as well as through the media.
+The regime used every means to achieve such transformation, and they began to translate military change politically, economically, socially, and through the media.

-The military shift has resulted in plans related to the return of Syrian refugees from neighbouring countries and Europe, in addition to the return of internally displaced people to their homes.
+The military shift has resulted in plans related to the return of Syrian refugees from neighboring countries and Europe and the return of internally displaced people to their homes.
 The question is, however, have these transformations been achieved?
 How has the regime dealt economically with the collapse of the Syrian pound and high inflation?
 Have refugees returned home?
 Have internally displaced people reclaimed their houses?
-Has life returned to normal, as the regime, its supporters and some European media outlets claim?
+Has life returned to normal, as the regime, its supporters, and some European media outlets claim?
 What reconstruction projects have started, and how much did the regime allocate in its 2019 budget for these projects?

 One billion dollars for reconstruction

-According to the Syrian People’s Assembly, the government allocated $1 billion in the 2019 budget for the rehabilitation of public facilities, compensation for damage to private buildings, the return of displaced people to their homes and housing for those whose homes have been destroyed.
-This amount, according to Syrian economist Mustafa al-Sayed, is not even enough to remove the rubble from the eastern city of Deir ez-Zor.
+According to the Syrian People’s Assembly, the government allocated $1 billion in the 2019 budget to rehabilitate public facilities, compensation for damage to private buildings, the return of displaced people to their homes, and housing for those whose homes have been destroyed.
+According to Syrian economist Mustafa al-Sayed, this amount is not even enough to remove the rubble from the eastern city of Deir Ez-Zor.
 The most optimistic estimates put the cost of reconstruction at more than $400 billion.
-The worst hit cities are Aleppo, Deir ez-Zor, Raqqa and Homs as well as Hama, Idlib and Dara in Rif Dimashq.
-Some cities continue to struggle with the impact of military operations, most recently Aleppo, where the city council announced that more than 80,000 buildings in 36 neighbourhoods are at imminent risk of collapse .
+The worst-hit cities are Aleppo, Deir Ez-Zor, Raqqa, Homs, Hama, Idlib, and Dara in Rif Dimashq.
+Some cities continue to struggle with the impact of military operations, most recently Aleppo, where the city council announced that more than 80,000 buildings in 36 neighborhoods are at imminent risk of collapse.